andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 ```

 Yikes.
 All that ugly and complicated numerical code that the typechecker
-can’t verify.
+can’t help us with (and, honestly, I’m not very confident in the results
+myself!).
 Those are runtime bugs just waiting to happen.
-How do we
+How do we even
-even *know* that we calculated the right derivatives, and implemented
+*know* that we calculated the right derivatives, and implemented the
-the formula correctly?
+formula correctly?

 What if we could reduce this boilerplate?
 What if we could somehow
 analytically compute derivatives for functions instead of computing them